nautobot/nautobot/nautobot/docs/plugins/development.md

 ```

 +++ 1.5.0
-    Changelog and Notes urls are now provided in the NautobotUIViewSet and NautobotUIViewSetRouter.
+    Changelog and Notes views and urls are now provided in the NautobotUIViewSet and NautobotUIViewSetRouter.

 ### Utilizing Generic Django Views